 Iron Age

-Iron’s superior strength and availability compared to bronze allowed for more efficient tools, impacting warfare, farming, construction, and craft production.
-The Iron Age therefore saw the rise and fall of great empires, as iron-wielding civilizations held a significant advantage.
-Societies became increasingly complex and stratified, with the development of advanced writing systems, legal codes, and organized religions.
-Trade networks expanded, leading to increased cultural exchange and conflict.
+Iron’s superior strength and availability compared to bronze allowed for more efficient tools, impacting every aspect of society.
+The Iron Age saw the rise and fall of great empires, as iron-wielding civilizations held a significant advantage.
+Trade networks expanded further, leading to increased exchange and conflict.
+Societies became even more complex and stratified, with advanced writing systems, legal codes, and organized religions.
+The end of the Iron Age is marked by different factors in different regions.
+In some areas, it transitioned into classical civilizations like ancient Greece and Rome.
+In other regions, the distinction is less clear and depends on various historical and technological developments.

 « Back to Glossary Index